nodejs/node/CPP_STYLE_GUIDE.md

 Unfortunately, the C++ linter (based on
-[Google’s `cpplint`](https://github.com/google/styleguide)), which can be run explicitly via `make cpplint`, does not currently catch a lot of rules that are specific to the Node.js C++ code base.
+[Google’s `cpplint`](https://github.com/google/styleguide)), which can be run explicitly via `make lint-cpp`, does not currently catch a lot of rules that are specific to the Node.js C++ code base.
 This document explains the most common of these rules: